santosrivaldo/challenge-2/README.md

 - List the user's virtual wallet entries ordered by date and time.

 You will also need to create three API endpoints to:
-- Credit or debit money to user's wallet;
+- Credit or debit money to the user's virtual wallet;
 - Retrieve an user's virtual wallet current balance;
 - Retrieve an user's virtual wallet entries in a period of time.